Voxel-Fox-Ltd/MarriageBot/README.md

 # Self-Hosting

-To host this bot yourself, you will need to install Python 3.6 or above, as well as the Discord.py rewrite.
+To host this bot yourself, you will need to install Python 3.6 or above, as well as the Discord.py rewrite (listed in `requirements.txt`).
 The database that *I* use is Postgres, and the SQL to generate the database and all relevant tables is included in the `config` folder, though you will have to edit and rename the `config/config.json` file to work properly for your database setup.

-After you set up the database, install the requirements (which are just Discord.py rewrite and Graphwiz) and you're good to go.
+After you set up the database, install the requirements (which are just Discord.py rewrite, asyncpg, and Graphwiz) and you're good to go.